sjuan/Agentic_RAG_Chatbot/README.md

 **Example:** "Format these items: A, B, C"

 ### 5. WebSearch 🌐
-Searches the internet for current information (requires Tavily API key).
+Searches the internet for current information (requires Tavily API key). **All web search results include explicit source citations with URLs for verifiable grounding.**

 **Example:** "What are the latest Azure pricing updates?"